Semicolonstartingtexts/conversationhubstandards/standards.md

 System Speech

+System speech may be in any language which has words for the same words which are in the requisite phrasing to give the system command with words which share a definition or have shared definitions to the phrase’s words

 Intentions, the conversation that has been had or being had by a user with a representation of the intention the user had for the conversation

 Comments, the conversation that has been had or is being had with the user with a representation of the intention of a user which isn’t the user’s own self and which the conversation was had or is had with